Why I stopped selling my online courses on Udemy

 I also offer a 30-day refund policy to anyone who purchases my course on my site.
 I could have chosen not to do this, but student satisfaction is my number one priority.

-What would you do if you bought a course for $199 and a few days later found it on sale for $9.99?
+What would you do if you bought a course for $199 on my website and a few days later found it listed for sale for $9.99 on Udemy?

 Most people would return it or ask for a refund for the difference.